BNasmith/PTForsyth/PTFWorkofChrist.md

 its power to derange that grand covenant and relationship between man and God which founds the New Humanity.
 The word katallassein (recon- cile) is peculiar to Paul.
-He uses both words ; but the other word, " atonement," you also find in other New Testament writings.
+He uses both words; but the other word, " atonement," you also find in other New Testament writings.
 Reconciliation is Paul's great characteristic word and thought.